natebarksdale/experiments/hvac-control/GITHUB_PAGES_SETUP.md

    - **Source**: Select "GitHub Actions"
    - (Not "Deploy from a branch")

+**Note:** The workflow file is located at the repository root: `.github/workflows/deploy.yml` (not in the hvac-control subdirectory).
+It builds the HVAC Control app and deploys it alongside other experiments.

 ### 2. Add GitHub Secrets

 Go to **Settings** → **Secrets and variables** → **Actions** → **New repository secret**